reportportal/docs/docs/log-data-in-reportportal/test-framework-integration/JavaScript/Cypress.md

 # ReportPortal Cypress Integration

-Agent to integrate [Cypress](https://www.cypress.io/) with ReportPortal.
+There is an agent to integrate [Cypress](https://www.cypress.io/) with ReportPortal.

 Cypress is a testing framework for web applications.